surajh8596/Data_Analyst_Internship_with_Technocolabs_Softwares/Startup Acquisition Status Prediction/README.md

 ## 6. Data Cleaning
 ### i.
 Delete irrelevant & redundant information
-- Delete 'region','city','state_code' as they provide too much of granularity.
+- Delete `region, city, state_code` as they provide too much of granularity.
-- Delete 'id', 'Unnamed: 0.1', 'entity_type', 'entity_id', 'parent_id', 'created_by', 'created_at', 'updated_at' as they are redundant.
+- Delete `id, Unnamed: 0.1, entity_type, entity_id, parent_id, created_by, created_at, updated_at` as they are redundant.
-- Delete 'name', domain', 'homepage_url', 'twitter_username', 'logo_url', 'logo_width', 'logo_height', 'short_description', 'description', 'overview','tag_list', 'name', 'normalized_name', 'permalink' as they are irrelevant features.
+- Delete `name`, domain`, `homepage_url`, `twitter_username`, `logo_url`, `logo_width`, `logo_height`, `short_description`, `description`, `overview`,`tag_list`, `name`, `normalized_name`, `permalink` as they are irrelevant features.

 ### ii.
 Remove noise or unreliable data (duplicate, missing values and outliers).
 - Drop the columns which contains more than 97% of null rows
-- Delete instances with missing values for 'country_code', 'category_code', 'founded_at' 'first_funding_at', 'first_milestone_at', 'relationships' and 'lat'.
+- Delete instances with missing values for `country_code`, `category_code`, `founded_at` `first_funding_at`, `first_milestone_at`, `relationships` and `lat`.
 (Since these are the type of data where adding value via imputation will create wrong pattern only.)
-- Fill the missing values in numerical columns, 'funding_total_usd' by median.
+- Fill the missing values in numerical columns, `funding_total_usd` by median.
 (The median is less sensitive to extreme values compared to the mean.
 Imputing missing values with the median can be a good choice for right-skewed data as it is robust to outliers.)
+- All the 5 columns contains Outliers.
+But the exstreme outliers found in only three columns, `relationships`, `active_days and `funding_total_usd`.
+Used IQR method to clip these outliers.

 ### iii.
 Data Transformation
 - Convert data type of Date column from object to datetime and the extract only year.
-- Convert data type of "relationships", "funding_rounds", "milestones" from float to integer.
+- Convert data type of `relationships`, `funding_rounds`, `milestones` from float to integer.
-- Generalize 'category_code'- Since there are 42 categories, one-hot encoding which is going to create a lot of columns so Lets Check the repetition of value in ascending order and keep the first 15 values and name remaining one as other.
+- Generalize `category_code`- Since there are 42 categories, one-hot encoding which is going to create a lot of columns so Lets Check the repetition of value in ascending order and keep the first 15 values and name remaining one as other.
-- Generalize 'country_code'.
+- Generalize `country_code`.
 Since there are 95 counties, one-hot encoding which is going to create a lot of columns so Lets Check the repetition of value in ascending order and keep the first 15 values and name remaining one as other.

 ### iv.
 Feature Creation
-- Creating "active_days" feature as below,
+- Creating `active_days` feature as below,
      - Replacing values in closed_at columns using below condition:
-     - if the value in status is 'operating' then in closed_at, Let's put 2021.
+     - if the value in status is `operating` then in closed_at, Let`s put 2021.
-     - Where as if the value is 'not-operating', let's put 0.
+     - Where as if the value is `not-operating`, let`s put 0.
      - Subtract founded_date from closed_date, and calculate age in days.
      - Then drop the closed_at column.

+##